Stack of classic books

 “It’s not us doing all the thinking and then delegating to them,” Carroll said.
 “The students are genuinely helping direct the research, raising questions, and thinking of methods we aren’t as familiar with in our discipline.”

-Razi Kahn, a senior majoring in computer science and economics, has been a part of the lab for two semesters.
+Razi Khan, a senior majoring in computer science and economics, has been a part of the lab for two semesters.
 Along with his majors, he’s pursuing a data science in the humanities (DASH) certificate, designed to provide cross-disciplinary exposure between the humanities and computer science.

-After graduation, Kahn hopes to oversee a technical team, a job that would call on the skills he’s learned in this project.
+After graduation, Khan hopes to oversee a technical team, a job that would call on the skills he’s learned in this project.
 “Gaining a deeper understanding of how large language models work has been valuable, and the interdisciplinary interactions I've experienced have helped me communicate more clearly, avoiding jargon when talking to people outside the computer science field,” Khan said.

 Moving forward, the team aims to test their theory about Twain and diversify their pool of source authors.
 Because white authors traditionally dominate the literary canon, they anticipate their model will excel at imitating them, even if more authors of color are added.
 But Carroll is already thinking of other ways to analyze diversity.